poier/PreView/README.md

 capture detailed pose information.
-Moreover, when training the proposed method jointly with labeled and unlabeled data, it consistently surpasses the performance of its fully supervised counterpart, while reducing the amount of needed labeled samples by an order of magnitude.
+Moreover, when training the proposed method jointly with labeled and unlabeled data, it consistently surpasses the performance of its fully supervised counterpart, while reducing the amount of needed labeled samples by at least one order of magnitude.

 ### Results

 #### View Predictions
-Examples for generated views from the NYU validation set.
+Examples for generated views from the NYU validation set (*i.e.*, the results of our "proxy task").

 Input views: